Greek Housing Policies

 - Each fraternity and sorority shall annually instruct its members and alumni/alumnae on the Risk Management Policy of their national office.

 - All residents of a room or apartment are equally responsible for the accommodation and its furnishings.
 At the end of each academic year, any damages to a room will be charged to the occupants of that room.
-If the costs incurred cannot be recouped by the individual student, the chapter will be responsible for all damages.
+If the costs incurred cannot be recouped by the individual students, the chapter will be responsible for all damages.

 Fire, Health and Safety